What we love

 We love the interplay of words and images in the visual world.
 We are purists, preferring the manipulation of the equipment in the moment to capture emotion and experience, rather than editing photographs afterward.
 Some of the most compelling visual arts utilize items that have been repurposed or recycled in spaces and ways that bend the ordinary narrative and extend their lives.
 We admire the work of Bunch Washington, Justyna Mielnikiewicz, Ashima Narain and Ai Weiwei.

 ORP is more than a journal—we are a community that champions artists’ creative pursuits.
 Our editorial team intimately understands what it’s like for creatives to be in the early stages of the artistic journey and we are aware of the challenges in publishing, especially for those of us who may not have access to traditional literary resources and supports.
 ORP seeks to be a source of empowerment for all members of the artistic community, including those of us who are just beginning to submit their work to journals.
 We seek to demystify the publishing process by being a welcoming and inclusive space.

-Within this context, ORP is thrilled to announce the launch of Emerging Voices, a pilot program for fiction writers who have published less than two publications.
+Within this context, ORP is thrilled to announce the launch of Emerging Voices, a pilot program for fiction writers who have published fewer than two publications.
 For our third issue, ORP aims to publish up to five emerging fiction writers who submit in the Emerging Voices category.
 ORP’s Associate Editor, Eneida Alcalde will head the initiative.
 Writers will work closely with her to polish their pieces for publication.
 Everyone who submits to Emerging Voices will receive at least one or two lines of constructive feedback with the intent of strengthening your pieces.

 In its first year, Emerging Voices will focus on fiction given ORP’s editorial capacity.
 In future years, we expect to expand this service to poets, visual artists, and creative nonfiction voices.